IAMSSROBINSON/C/10_producing_results/154_getting_the_date_and_time/notes.md

 # Getting the date and time

-System time is calculated as the number of seconds the have gone by since 00:00:00 GMT on January 1st 1970.
+System time is calculated as the number of seconds the have gone by since the epoch event of 00:00:00 GMT on January 1st 1970.

 The total count represents the current date and time in accordance with the Georgian calendar is referred to as 'Calendar time'.